 Easy Vegetable Lasagna

 • Mozzarella: Mozzarella cheese gives the top of this easy vegetable lasagna a wonderful, melty, stretchy cheesiness.

-• Regular Pasta Is Fine: Feel free to sub regular lasagna noodles into this dish!
-Just give them a quick cook according to package directions, and then layer away.
+• Pasta options: You can sub regular lasagna noodles for this dish!
+Just give them a quick cook according to package directions and then layer away.

-• Gluten-Free Option: You can totally substitute gluten-free lasagna noodles in this recipe!
-If you do, you may need to increase the baking time a little bit to make sure they are tender.
-Another great option?
-Roasted zucchini or eggplant slices.
+• Gluten-free pasta: You can totally substitute gluten-free lasagna noodles in this recipe!
+If you do, you may need to increase the baking time slightly to ensure they are tender.
+Another great option is slices of roasted zucchini or eggplant.

-• Veggie Customizing: You can use whatever vegetables you like!
+• Vegetables: You can use whatever veggies you like.
 To avoid a watery lasagna, I recommend pre-cooking any watery veggies and/or draining them well.

-• Add Protein: You can sprinkle in some canned, drained cannellini beans for a vegetarian protein bump, or go ahead and use your favorite vegan sausage, regular sausage, ground beef, or even chicken!
-Anything you love.
+• Add protein: You can sprinkle in some canned, drained cannellini beans for a vegetarian protein bump, or go ahead and use your favorite vegan sausage, regular sausage, ground beef, or even chicken to make a chicken lasagna!

 overhead shot of a square baking dish with vegetable lasagna cut in squares and a serving spoon inside the baking dish.

-• Sure!
-You can assemble the lasagna, and chill it for up to two days in the fridge before baking.
+You can assemble the lasagna and chill it for up to two days in the fridge before baking.

+Easy Vegetable Lasagna